Author: Manolo Santos

 It is not ideal for people who want to learn the language in more detail, as once you have finished the course you have to buy another course, which starts at beginner level, so you might as well buy the longer course in the first place.

-As a total beginner to the language I noticed that the two Portuguese speakers pronounced some of the words slightly differently and I found it slightly confusing when repeating after them.
+As a total beginner to the language I noticed that the two Portuguese speakers pronounced some of the words slightly differently and I found it confusing when repeating after them.

 There is no real writing practice.